-Educational outcomes differ markedly by gender, socio-economic group, ethnicity and disability.
-Boys, pupils from some ethnic minority groups, and those eligible for SM are less than half as likely to achieve 5 good GCSEs including English and Maths.
-Ethnic differences at GCSE are narrowing except for the top where the two highest performing groups are Chinese and Indian students.
-Ethnic differences at GCSE are narrowing except for the top where the two highest performing groups are Chinese and Indian students.
-In England, the best performing group are Chinese girls; even those on FSM outperform all other ethnic groups whether on FSM or not.
+- Girls outperform boys routinely at aged 5, at age 16 and at degree level throughout Britain. - Free School Meals (FSM) are available in England and Wales to children who come from households with relatively low income.
+Students eligible for FSM are less than half as likely to achieve 5 good GCSEs including English and Maths. - Ethnic differences at GCSE are narrowing except for the top where the two highest performing groups are Chinese and Indian students. - In England, the best performing group are Chinese girls; even those on FSM outperform all other ethnic groups whether on FSM or not.
 The worst performing group is Gypsy and Traveller children.
 Their performance is declining.
-Less than 1 in 6 obtain at least five good GCSEs.
-The performance of Chinese children at GCSE is scarcely affected by whether or not they are eligible for free school meals (FSM), whilst by contrast that of Indian children is strongly diminished if they are eligible for FSM.
-In England, 17% of children with Special Educational Needs (SEN) get five good GCSEs including English and Maths, compared to 61% of children without identified SEN. This does not just apply to people with learning disabilities: only 33% of children whose primary need related to visual impairment attained this level started to narrow since 2006.
-This gap is accentuated when combined with other factors associated with educational underperformance, such as gender and disabilityWhen SEN is combined with those eligible for FSM, outcomes drop even further.
+Less than 1 in 6 obtain at least five good GCSEs. - The performance of Chinese children at GCSE is scarcely affected by whether or not they are eligible for free school meals (FSM), whilst by contrast that of Indian children is strongly diminished if they are eligible for FSM. - In England, 17% of children with Special Educational Needs (SEN) get five good GCSEs including English and Maths, compared to 61% of children without identified SEN. This does not just apply to people with learning disabilities: only 33% of children whose primary need related to visual impairment attained this level - When SEN is combined with those eligible for FSM, outcomes drop even further.
 Of children with SEN and who are eligible for FSM, only 10% of girls and 8% of boys in England obtain 5 good GCSEs including English and Maths. - Across Britain, disabled adults are three times as likely as others to have no qualifications.